GeoffCox/sterling-svelte/src/routes/components/dropdown/+page.md

 # Dropdown

-An displayed value and button where a dropdown appears when open.
+A value and button where a dropdown can be opened for changing the value.

 ## Playground